Honest Imagery for Allergens and Dietary Claims

 What to measure after you clean up imagery

-- Review language: do mentions of “misleading photos,” “not really vegan,” or “thought it was gluten-free” decrease?
+- Review language.
+Do mentions of “misleading photos,” “not really vegan,” or “thought it was gluten-free” decrease?

 Ethical A/B testing guardrails

-You can and should keep testing different honest images:
+You can and should keep testing different honest images.

 - Vary angle, crop, background, and lighting-but lock the allergen and dietary elements.